What is a Quinella?

 For example, in the 2017 Caulfield Cup, Boom Time snuck up the rails to claim victory over crowd favourite, Single Gaze.

-Boom Time paid out a very healthy $51 for the win, while Single Gaze was paying $31 for the win at race jump.
+Boom Time paid out a very healthy $51 for the win, while Single Gaze paid $31 for the win at the race jump.

 Set a deposit limit.